DeVry University False Advertising

 If you or someone you loved attended DeVry in reliance on DeVry’s representations of a high employment rate or higher income for its grads, contact us today for a free, no-obligation consultation.

-The Carlson Law Firm works on a contingency fee basis, so we won’t get paid unless you do.
+The Carlson Law Firm works on a contingency fee basis, so we only get paid if you do.